edcsalter/Swift_Tutorials_And_Demos/README.md

 ### Audio Session / EZAudio / CocoaPods Code is Up - Tutorial in Progress

-* <strong>Measuring incoming audio levels using AVAudioSession while simultaneously drawing a waveform using [EZAudio](https://github.com/MadArkitekt/EZAudio)</strong>
+* Measuring incoming audio levels using AVAudioSession while simultaneously drawing a waveform using [EZAudio](https://github.com/MadArkitekt/EZAudio)

   * _A tutorial explaining the previous will be available at [techEd](http://edsaltertech.com)_